borasaygac/SAT-Solver-DPLL/README.md

 We plotted our runtimes by sorting them in increasing order using `mkplot`.
 For exact runtimes and plots with higher timeout, see folder `./solution/runtime` and `./cactus/` respectively.

 **Evaluation**:

-- The number of solved instances within on 60 seconds are as follows
+The number of solved instances within on 60 seconds (INC: 109 DLIS: 124 DLCS: 126 JW: 124) are displayed below:
-  - INC: 109
-  - DLIS: 124
-  - DLCS: 126
-  - JW: 124

 ![Alt text](cactus/cactusPlot60secs.png/?raw=true "Optional Title")